 - 10.1.
-Waverley Housing participates in protocols with other agencies which are designed to support the effective rehousing of applicants.
-The Housing Options Protocol for Care Leavers in the Scottish Borders is an agreement between Scottish Borders Council and Waverley Housing, Berwickshire Housing Association, Eildon Housing Association and Scottish Borders Housing Association designed to ensure that the accommodation and support needs of care leavers are met when they leave care. - 10.2.
-Waverley Housing also cooperates with the Scottish Prison Service to meet the Sustainable Housing on Release for Everyone standards which are designed to support prisoners reintegration in to local communities by securing suitable housing for such applicants. - 10.3.
-Where an applicant is leaving Prison or other Institution, a support package should be in place with a relevant agency unless in the opinion of a relevant professional this is not required, and that this is considered reasonable by Waverley Housing. - 10.4.
-Waverley Housing reserves the right to withdraw any offer where a support package is not in place but which is considered by Waverley Housing to be essential to sustaining the tenancy.
+Waverley has a duty under Section 5 of the Housing (Scotland) Act 2001 to house statutory homeless applicants and the details of how this operates in practice are contained in the Section 5 Homelessness Duty Protocol which has been agreed between Scottish Borders Council, Waverley Housing, Eildon Housing Association, Berwickshire Housing Association and Scottish Borders Housing Association. - 10.2.
+Waverley Housing participates in protocols with other agencies which are designed to support the effective rehousing of applicants. - The Housing Options Protocol for Care Leavers in the Scottish Borders is an agreement between Scottish Borders Council and Waverley Housing, Berwickshire Housing Association, Eildon Housing Association and Scottish Borders Housing Association designed to ensure that the accommodation and support needs of care leavers are met when they leave care. - 10.3.
+Waverley Housing also cooperates with the Scottish Prison Service to meet the Sustainable Housing on Release for Everyone (SHORE) standards which are designed to support prisoners' reintegration into local communities by securing suitable housing for such applicants.
+Please note that prisoners who are being released on license do not qualify to be rehoused under the SHORE standards, there housing application will come to Waverly Housing via MAPPA - 10.4.
+Where an applicant is leaving Prison or another Institution, a support package should be in place with a relevant agency unless in the opinion of a relevant professional this is not required, and that this is considered reasonable by Waverley Housing. - 10.5.
+Waverley Housing reserves the right to withdraw any offer where a support package is not in place, but which is considered by Waverley Housing to be essential to sustaining the tenancy.